Ellen Organ: Death

 After some four years of life, Ellen Organ died on February 2, 1908.
 Witnesses said she appeared to see something at the foot of her bed which caused her to smile and her eyes to well with tears.
 She followed that something with her eyes, looking overhead, when she died.

 In contrast with other inmates of institutions run by the Good Shepherds, who were often buried in mass graves, she was buried in Saint Joseph's Cemetery in the city of Cork.
 When, a year later, in 1909 her body was exhumed, it appeared unchanged from the day of her burial, with her limbs flexible and her dress and Communion veil like new.
 Her grave in the public cemetery attracted visitors from all over Ireland, as a result of which authorisation was given for her remains to be transferred to the cemetery of the Good Shepherd Sisters.

 Influence

 Ellen Organ's life story caused her to become known as Little Nellie of Holy God and her fame spread throughout Ireland and beyond, even reaching Pope Pius X in Rome.
-Her life would prove providential for him.
-He had been considering lowering the age for the reception of the Eucharist.
-When he heard of Nellie, he took it as a sign and issued his decree Quam singulari, admitting children to Communion at the age of seven.

 Numerous books have been written about her, including a major study in French by the friar Bernard des Ronces: Nellie, la petite Violette du Saint Sacrement, morte en odeur de sainteté à l'âge de 4 ans et 5 mois, a book that, according to Reginald Garrigou-Lagrange, "aroused wonder and delight in Pope Pius X".

-Despite devotion to her over the years, the Catholic Church has not yet opened a cause for her canonisation.
-Pope Pius X, having read Bernard des Ronces' book, was considering opening a Cause, but his death in 1914 prevented any further development.
-Her young age had been considered a major factor in not proclaiming her a saint.
+Despite devotion to her over the years, the Catholic Church has not opened a cause for her canonisation.